kierajreed/website/index.md

 I like programming, linguistics, urban planning, and robotics.

 Welcome!
-This website is where I keep my writing and project showcases—go take a look!
+This website is where I keep my writing and project showcases—go <a href="/blog">take a look</a>!

 If, for some reason, you're interested in hiring me, I have also posted my <a href="/resume">resume</a>.